 So in terms of what you can do:

 - Get your water tested.
-Some counties and cities offer free water testing, or an independent company can come test your water for a fee.
+Again – some counties and cities offer free water testing, or an independent company can come test your water for a fee.
 Other companies also sell water test kits that you send in and then the results are emailed to you – so there are lots of options.
 When you test your water make sure to get the numerical results in parts per billion so you can decide based on facts if you are comfortable with the results (Don’t settle for just a “pass/fail” result.)
+Many DIY water test kits simply do not work, so please do your research before buying one (if you don’t end up going with CertifiedKit).

 - Consider replacing with PEX plumbing if possible